 Wendy has worked with children and young adults with developmental delays, sensory processing disorder, motor delays, Autism Spectrum Disorders, cerebral palsy, Down’s Syndrome, Spina Bifida, cancer, and Angelman’s Syndrome.
 Wendy has experience working in individual and group therapy settings; incorporating play therapy, social stories, physical activity, and community outings during her sessions.
 Wendy really believes in working with the families and making sure her treatment techniques are client centered.

 In her free time, Wendy is the mother of 2 young children and enjoys running.
 She has completed one marathon and two half marathons through Team in Training.

 Tiffany is the Office Manager for The Speech Emporium.
 She is a graduate of Stephen F. Austin State University and earned a Bachelor's degree in Fashion Merchandising and Business in 1998.
 Tiffany's career background includes work in medical sales, retail management, and most recently non-profit.
 Tiffany joined The Speech Emporium team in September 2011.

-Cherish Whitfield - Evening Administrative Assistant
+Cherish Whitfield - Administrative Assistant

 Bio coming soon!